 As my knowledge of things grew I felt more and more the delight of the world I was in.8Op. cit., Helen Keller, The Story of My Life, 20.

 There was a growing sense of self-worth and belonging:

-The effect gave her a new sense of self-worth and belonging: “[T]he more I handled things and learned their names and uses, the more joyous and confident grew my sense of kinship with the rest of the world.”7Ibid.
+… the more I handled things and learned their names and uses, the more joyous and confident grew my sense of kinship with the rest of the world.9Ibid., 20.

-And then came a pivotal moment, a sixth attitude shift, an is-insight wherein Helen arrived at a “prophetic vision of the good that would come of the undertaking.”8Op. cit., The Story of My Life, 59.
+prophetic vision of the good that would come of the undertaking.10Op. cit., The Story of My Life, 59.

-For Helen, this insight grounded a thrilling new reality in which one possibility alone met with approval, wherein consent and choice, in fact, coincided.
+Her insight forged a new reality in which her formulated plan alone met with approval, wherein her consent and choice coincided.

 Judgment of Value